- Blockchains vary in how open they are to people using, processing, and building on them. Bitcoin is open to anyone, while Ripple is permissioned.

 Not all blockchains are the same, particularly when it comes to who has access.
 In this article, we will discuss the concept of public or permissionless blockchains v. private or permissioned blockchains.

-One of the most striking features of Bitcoin is that anyone with an internet connection can use it.
-No one needs to register anywhere or provide identification: they can easily create a bitcoin address and convince someone to send money to it.
+One of Bitcoin’s most striking features is that anyone with an internet connection can use it.
+No one needs to register anywhere or provide identification: anyone can easily create a bitcoin address and convince someone to send money to it.
 Anyone can also become a miner to create new blocks and contribute to the network: all one needs is the hardware, an internet connection, and a decent amount of technical knowledge to set up the miner.
 Similarly, anyone can download the entire blockchain to become a full node, to analyze it, or simply for novelty.
 The underlying code is open-source, widely published, and hotly debated.
 Anyone can build services on it, including wallets, payment processors, and even other blockchains.

 In many ways, it is ‘public’: open to anyone at any time.
 No one needs permission.
 In Bitcoin, there’s no one who would even give permission, because the network is a collection of thousands of users who don’t know each other and weren’t even involved in Bitcoin’s creation.
 Many cryptocurrencies that have followed Bitcoin adopted this feature – people can remain anonymous or pseudonymous to be a miner, a staker, a node, or an entrepreneur.